pierrebrouard/sibilant_crossbeam/README.md

 When reaching Test 3 I was faced with wrong answer "2" rooms required instead of "3".
 I forgot about the "first" room required to have at least 1 meeting.

 I had to rethink the count of overlapping and add the edge case of "0" count to be incremented to "1".

+## Solution Explanation

+I went with a recursive testing each meeting against the other then cropping the first meeting in the array to recursively check it all without "doublons".
+It's really cool !
+Then it was just a matter of incrementing and keeping the highest value met (highest number of concurrent room booked) and managing edge cases.

 ## Additional tests